 This is very important as it allows us to complete our regulatory paperwork accurately.
 We encourage parents not to take their son/daughter out of school during term time.
-If this is unavoidable, however, a written application for leave must be addressed to the Head of Pre Senior Year 9, or for leave greater than ten days, addressed to the Principal.
+If this is unavoidable however, a written application for leave must be addressed to the Head of Pre Senior School for leave up to ten days, or for leave greater than ten days, addressed to the Principal.